oracle/node-oracledb/README.md

 Database applications.

 Use node-oracledb 4.0 to connect Node.js 8.16, 10.16, 12, or later, to Oracle Database.
-Older version of node-oracledb may work with older versions of Node.js
+Older versions of node-oracledb may work with older versions of Node.js.

 Node-oracledb supports basic and advanced features of Oracle Database and Oracle Client.
-See the
-[homepage][4] for a list.
+See the [homepage][4] for a list.

 The node-oracledb module is open source and maintained by Oracle Corp.
 It is stable, well documented, and has a comprehensive test suite.